Echo CS 400 Gas Saw Review: The Prosumer Standard for Performance

 Pros

-- Ergonomics: Excellent balance and a wrap-around handle designed for multi-angle cutting.
+- Ergonomics: Excellent balance with a wrap-around handle for multi-angle cutting.

 Cons

-- Muffler Design: The stock muffler is somewhat restrictive; “muffler mods” are common among power users to unlock further potential.
+- Muffler Design: Stock muffler is restrictive.
+Muffler mods are common among power users.

 The Echo CS-400 remains one of the most reliable and efficient saws in the 40cc category.
-While it faces stiff competition from the Husqvarna 450 and Husqvarna 460 in terms of pure displacement, the CS-400 wins on power-to-weight ratio and ease of maintenance.
-It is the ideal choice for users who need a “forever saw” for property maintenance.
+It wins on power-to-weight ratio and ease of maintenance against displacement competitors.
+This is the ideal forever saw for property maintenance.

 How does the CS-400 compare to the Husqvarna 440?

-The Echo CS-400 generally feels more robust due to its engine construction, though the Husqvarna 440 offers the X-Torq® engine which is slightly more fuel-efficient.
+The Echo CS-400 generally feels more robust due to its magnesium crankcase construction, though the Husqvarna 440 offers the X-Torq engine which is slightly more fuel-efficient.

 Can the CS-400 handle a 20-inch bar?

 While technically possible, the 40.2cc engine is optimized for 16-inch or 18-inch bars.
-Moving to a 20-inch bar may compromise the saw’s lugging power and increase wear on the clutch.
+Moving to a 20-inch bar compromises the saw’s lugging power and increases wear on the clutch.

 What fuel mix does the Echo CS-400 require?